LilaShiba/LilaShiba/README.md

 ### *“All that man does is but dust.” — Gilgamesh, Tablet VII*

 Hi, I’m **Lila-Josey** ✨
 I create intelligent systems with an eye on the future.
 This includes writing, sewing, and engineering.
+All my work is about perception, identity, and constraint.
+Either in written letters or code.

 My favorite time is with my dog 🐶, high tea with friends, or being a flâneur.
 Lately, I’ve been thinking a lot about our connection to the [Bronze Age](https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52).

-## 📚 Spring Submissions
+# Writing

-Works currently being considered:
+## 📚 Spring Submissions '26
 | Title | Format | Status | Genre | Word Count | Tone |
 |------|--------|--------|-------|------------|------|
 | 📘 **Tiles** | [Preview](https://docs.google.com/document/d/1vyiyCDfYKHanFjM6L83ARRvhe7NNLWu2MaUnWxa3_wU/edit?usp=sharing) | Under Submission Since February | Literary Non-Fiction | ~75,000 | Taut + Procedural |